10 Reasons to visit Mongolian Altai Mountains

 Mongolian Altai Mountain the eco region is the habitant of many endemic and endangered species of plants including, Rhodiola rosea Juniperus communis and Altai onion /Allum Altaicum pell/ some of them are used for medicine and food by locals.
 Half of the flora of Siberia is found to be here.
 Generally the flora of the park has poorly studied so it is great destination to scientists.

-Mongolia outdoor adventures, hike, climb, trek, camp and horseride are popular activities in this awe inspiring region.
+Mongolia is a true destination of photography and outdoor adventures.
+If you are a photographer looking for new, exotic place to photograph, then Mongolian Altai Mountain is the right destination for you.
+Check out the best photo spots in western region of Mongolia.
+You can hike, climb, trek, camp and horseride are popular activities in this awe inspiring region.
 Landscapes are diverse too, including desert steppe, dense forests, peaceful meadows, crystal clear lakes, Mountain Rivers and glacier and snow caped mountain adventures await you.

 You can trek anywhere in the park and most people hike or ride horses and camels.
 It is good way to explore surrounding area of the park.
 Riding and package carrying horses and camels can be rented through both local tour operators and families.
 Fishing inside the park is great with 5 species of fish, some of them are only found in the Western Mongolian Basin.
 The lakes and rivers contain Taimen, Lenok Trout, Osman, Grayling, and Pike.
 Fly fishing during the summer is attracts sportsmen from all over the world and ice fishing is popular among locals during the winter.
 Fishing inside the park is permitted from June 15 to April 15.